RonAaron61/MyEIT-V1.1/README.md

 <img src="assets/image/s2_mini_front.jpg" width=300/> <img src="assets/image/s2_mini_back.jpg" width=300/>

 For the microcontroller, I use Wemos S2 Mini, a mini wifi boards based ESP32-S2FN4R2.
-The reason I use this board is because of the compact size and it has lot of GPIO pin to use, because to drive the multi/demultiplexer I need at least 16 IO pin, then 2 pin for SDA/SCL, and 3 SPI connection
+The reason I use this board is because of the compact size and it has lot of GPIO pin to use, because to drive the multi/demultiplexer I need at least 16 IO pins, then 2 pins for SDA/SCL, and 3 SPI connections

+---

 ## Result